Arturo Lindsay: Early life and education

 Lindsay was born in Colón, Panama on September 29, 1946, and grew up in Brooklyn, New York.
 He attended graduate school at the University of Massachusetts Amherst.
 Lindsay studied with AfriCOBRA member Nelson Stevens, Lionel Góngora, a Colombian artist and a founding member of Nueva Presencia and Salón Independiente in Mexico, Dr. Nana Nkestsia, Kwame Nkruma’s first Minister of Art and Culture in Ghana.

 Career

 Lindsay began his career as a theater artist acting in and directing street theater projects in New York City and New England.
+In 1976 he worked in Hartford, Connecticut as an artist for the CETA Youth Summer Program.
 While pursuing a doctorate degree at New York University Lindsay began working with fellow student Sandro Dernini, the originator of Plexus International.
 Lindsay became a founding member of Plexus New York.
 This multinational group of artists began creating large-scale collaborative art projects known as co-operas during the 1980s in New York City’s Lower East Side.
 Lindsay continues creating Plexus based projects in Atlanta, Georgia, and Portobelo, Panama.